A-a-anybody in here?

 Contrary to common perceptions, it is not that very difficult to create checkmate late in the endgame with only a king and queen against a bare king.

-Divide & Conquer.
-The first task is to setup the queen in the center.
+Divide and Conquer: The first task is to setup the queen in the centre.
 The board will then be divided into four quadrants or corrals (the insurmountable fence represented by shades.)

 Now we know the opponent's king is trapped in one of the four quadrants.
 But where exactly?

-Search & Destroy.
-The second task is to find the opponent's king.
+Search and Destroy: The second task is to find the opponent's king.
 The white king has to move and roam from quadrant to quadrant until it meets resistance.
 When the king can't move into a target square we know the other king is nearby.

 Going back to the above diagram, (assuming the lower left quadrant [a1-d3] has already been thoroughly searched and cleared,) now let's say white tried to move 1.Ke2 but was unable to.
 Resistance, that means the other king is in one of two (2) possible squares (shaded for demonstration.)